XroSilence/simple-static/README.md

 ---

-Created by Claude & Collaborator
+Created by Claude & XroSilence